Capstone-Team-C/IDD/AdminUI/README.md

 By default, this creates a local SQL db that you can test on.
 To change this, alter the connection string in appsettings.json

-In the Package Manager Console, run the following commands:

 If you see an error along the lines of "Database xxx already exists, pick a different name", then go to view -> SQL Server Object Explorer -> (localdb)\MSSQL.... -> Databases -> Right Click AzureDB -> Delete.
 Now re-run the commands and it should work.